postcss/postcss/README.md

   and execute them only for the current file.
 * [`postcss-modules`] and [`react-css-modules`] automatically isolate selectors within components.
-* [`postcss-autoreset`] applies local resets to rules — an alternative to using a global reset that is better for isolatable components.
+* [`postcss-autoreset`] is an alternative to using a global reset that is better for isolatable components.
 * [`postcss-initial`] adds `all: initial` support, which resets all inherited styles.
 * [`cq-prolyfill`] adds container query support, allowing styles that respond